What is Survey Logic?

 Survey logic is the process in which you hide or show questions based on their relevance to particular respondents.

 Survey logic is a handy thing to have in your evaluation toolkit.
-Here are a few benefits:
+Here are some benefits:

 - Keep surveys short by only showing relevant questions to each respondent